 Recent Highlights of Hapeville's Main Street Program Activities

-During the Annual State of the City Address, Mayor Alan Hallman reviewed some of the Main Street Board's recent accomplishments and goals.
+During the Annual State of the City Address, Mayor Alan Hallman reviewed a summary of some of the Main Street Board's annual accomplishments and goals.

 The Department of Georgia Main Street Program originated from the National Trust for Historic Preservation.
 In 2003, Hapeville was the only city in Georgia to receive Main Street designation.